 But having good health habits (hygiene) can help keep you safe.
 These habits include:

-the bathroom and before eating.
+this after using the bathroom and before eating.

 Making sure all food you eat has been cleaned and cooked safely.